pyrogn/whatsup/README.md

 - [ ] Add daily stats on (in)completed tasks
 - [ ] Make all tasks functionality available in CLI
 - [ ] Make location of db stable and cross-platform
-- [ ] Add better string formatting
+- [x] Add better string formatting
 - [ ] Add constraints (a number of tasks, average priority, deadline)

 ## Experiments
-- [ ] Learn how to juggle multiple PRs and how are issues linked to PR
+- [ ] Learn how to juggle multiple PRs and how issues are linked to PR
 - [ ] Make this library available as package (not necessary PyPI)

 ## The Why
 - To build with Python something useful and practical
 - To use this tool for personal productivity
-- To learn intricacies of managing a DB (a very simple one)
+- To learn intricacies of managing a DB (although a very simple one)

 ## What's next? (possibilities)
 - A tool for managing long-term plans
+- A tool with hierarchical structure for big tasks
+- Rewrite this to another language